one-click-studio/smelter-crash/CRASH_EXPLAINATION.md

 ## Consequence

-This means depending on the memory usage of the application, it will crash if:
+This means depending on the memory usage of the application, it will crash if any of:
 - **arena + hblkhd** > i32::MAX
 - **uordblks** > i32::MAX

-This is tricky as **arena** or **hblkhd** can overflow themselves, but it's fine as long as their sum is >= 0.
-And most memory stats collection is already disabled from CEF in Smelter.
-But it can still occasionally run.
+This is tricky as **arena** or **hblkhd** can individually overflow but it's fine as long as their sum is >= 0.
+So the crash only occurs with specific amount of RAM usage of the whole app.
+And most memory stats collection are already disabled from CEF in Smelter.
+So the MemoryInfra run the problematic function only on rare occasions.

 ## Proposed patch

-We would use a CEF build made against more recent libraries.
+We could use a CEF build made against a more recent Glibc library.
 But as a simpler solution, we decided to build a custom .so library that overrides mallinfo by being loaded first with LD_PRELOAD.
 This version ensures the values returned will not overflow when used by CEF.

 See [mallinfo-override](./mallinfo-override).